 - Craigslist: Free job postings in the Twin Cities

-- Simply Hired, Career Builder, and Monster: Three popular nationwide job sites
+- Simply Hired, Career Builder, and Monster: Popular nationwide job sites

 - Indeed: A site that searches and re-posts job postings from other sites